bgoussen/BeeGUTS/docs/home.md

 Unified Threshold model of Survival (GUTS).

-The links below point towards specific pages that will guide you through the various aspects of the BeeGUTS package
+The links below point towards specific pages that will guide you through the various aspects of the BeeGUTS package (These pages refer to package version 1.3)

 - [Datasets and Data read](./dataset_loading.md)
 - [Model calibration](./calibration.md)